The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: The planetary mass function (PMF)

 There are other mechanisms affecting the mass distribution.
 For instance, not all planets will grow to their isolation mass, especially the ones at large separation.
 This results in the number of planets decreasing with the mass, as distant planets, the ones with the largest isolation mass, will need more time.
 Close-in planets, whose isolation mass is low, will have short accretion times compared to that of the protoplanetary disc and will not suffer from time constraints.
 However, this effect alone is not able to explain the shape of the distribution for the small-mass planets.

 Another mechanism that will affect the distribution is planetary migration.
 The consequence is that embryos will have access to a larger reservoir of solids that they can accrete.
 As migration efficiency increases with the mass in the range under consideration here \citep[e.g.][]{2002ApJTanaka,2014PPVIBaruteau}.
 This will lead to planets that would attain a mass of $\sim\SI{1}{\mearth}$ to migrate and have access to new planetesimals.
 This pushes the mass distribution toward larger values, which should tend to flatten the curve.
-After some testing, planetary migration seems to be responsible for the reduced occurrence rate of planets between \num{e-1} and \SI{1}{\mearth}.
+The reduced occurrence rate of planets that occur at about \num{e-1} (for the populations with 1, 10, 20, and 50 embryos) and \SI{1}{\mearth} (for the 100 embryos population) are due to planetary migration.